 The aim of this core subject is to introduce PPE students to the academic study of International Relations and to develop a broad knowledge and understanding of the major issues in international relations, concentrating on the period since 1990.
 The subject seeks to strike a balance between empirical knowledge and theoretical understanding.
 Those taking the subject will have the opportunity to study some of the major questions in contemporary international relations (e.g. the role of the United Nations and of alliances such as NATO; the impact on international relations of globalization and of democratization; the development of European integration; the international impact of civil wars and humanitarian disasters; and problems that arise from national self-determination and attempts to promote human rights).
 But they will also develop a broad knowledge of the most important analytical and theoretical tools that are needed to make sense of these questions.
-This knowledge of the principal theories and concepts is intended to tie in closely with work for the Further Subjects in International Relations (International Relations in the Era of the Cold War [subject 213] and International Relations in the Era of the Two World Wars [subject 212] and with work for the Special Subject in International Security and Conflict [subject 297].
+This knowledge of the principal theories and concepts is intended to tie in closely with work for the Further Subjects in International Relations, 213 (International Relations in the Era of the Cold War) and 212 (International Relations in the Era of the Two World Wars), and with work for 297 (Special Subject - International Security and Conflict).